Smoking Tuna – Step-by-Step Smoked Tuna Guide

 When it comes to cooking it, this type of fish is a fantastic protein to grill, blacken or, broil, but how to smoke tuna is culinary delight.

-Even though it may sound strange, smoking tuna is similar to smoking a beef, poultry or pork.
+Even though it may sound strange, smoking this kind of fish is similar to smoking beef, poultry or pork.
 The steps are almost the same; Gather your ingredients, and give it time to marinate in your brine.

-Tuna smoking time is relatively shorter than smoking other meats, and that is what makes this an attractive dish to serve to friends; The process can start just before your company arrives, and the eating begins shortly thereafter.
+The smoking time for this fish is relatively shorter than smoking other meats, and that is what makes this an attractive dish to serve to friends; The process can start just before your company arrives, and the eating begins shortly thereafter.
 You want a sweet and savory mixture for your smoked tuna, but nothing overwhelming.

 Here it is a step-by-step tutorial to help you learn how to smoke tuna, starting from the selecting the best slices and finishing with serving and eating it.